snowplow-archive/snowplow.github.com/_posts/2014-03-25-snowplow-javascript-tracker-1.0.0-released.md

 * `getVisitorInfo` should be replaced with getDomainUserInfo.
 * `trackEvent` should be replaced with `getStructEvent`, which allows you to set a [context] [contexts] parameter.

-Finally, `trackImpression` has been deprecated in preparation for the addition of `trackAdImpression` in v1.0.0.
+Finally, `trackImpression` has been deprecated in preparation for the addition of `trackAdImpression` in version 2.0.0.

 <h2><a name="structure">7.
 Other structural improvements</a></h2>

 We have also:

-* Added meta-data to our package.json including a description and keywords for the project [#83] [83]
+* Added meta-data to our package.json including a description and keywords [#83] [83]
 * Moved the banner into our Gruntfile and dynamically templated in information from our package.json [#82] [82]
 * Removed the legacy Piwik plugin framework [#56] [56]
 * Named our Grunt tasks [#86] [86]